datastream/btree/README.md

 create new btree with custom leafsize/nodesize

-### btree.Insert(record)
+### btree.Insert(key, value)

-Insert a record, if insert success, it return true.
+Insert a record, if insert success, it return nil

-### btree.Update(record)
+### btree.Update(key, value)

-Update a record, if update success, it return true
+Update a record, if update success, it return nil

 ### btree.Delete(key)

-Delete a record, if delete success, it return true
+Delete a record, if delete success, it return nil

 ### btree.Search(key)

-Search a key, if find success, it return value
+Search a key, if find success, it return value, nil

 ### btree.Marshal(filename)

 Write btree data into disk.

-    # tree.Version = 100
     tree.Dump("treedump")
-    # filename should be "treedump_100"

 ### btree.Unmarshal(filename)